gabrielfiorotti/gabrielfiorotti/README.md

 - 🧑🏻‍💻 I’m looking for a job.

 - 📝  I’m always studying, trying to improve my knowledge and learn new skills.
+At the moment, learning React.

 - 🚀  How to reach me: gab.fiorotti@gmail.com